-The Audit Committee discussed with Marcum LLP, the previous auditor of the Company, who are responsible for expressing an opinion on the conformity of those audited financial statements with generally accepted accounting principles, the matters required to be discussed by Public Company Accounting Oversight Board ("PCAOB") and such other matters as are required to be discussed with the Audit Committee under generally accepted auditing standards.
-In addition, the Audit Committee received and reviewed the written disclosures and the letter from Marcum LLP required by applicable requirements of the PCAOB regarding Marcum LLP's communications with the Audit Committee concerning independence, and the Audit Committee discussed with Marcum LLP its independence.
+The Audit Committee discussed with PFK O'Connor Davies, LLP (" PFK LLP"), the Company's current auditor, whom are responsible for expressing an opinion on the conformity of those audited financial statements with generally accepted accounting principles, the matters required to be discussed by Public Company Accounting Oversight Board ("PCAOB") and such other matters as are required to be discussed with the Audit Committee under generally accepted auditing standards.
+In addition, the Audit Committee received and reviewed the written disclosures and the letter from PFK LLP required by applicable requirements of the PCAOB regarding PFK LLP's communications with the Audit Committee concerning independence, and the Audit Committee discussed with PFK LLP its independence.

-The Audit Committee discussed with Marcum LLP the overall scope and plans for their audit.
-The Audit Committee met with Marcum LLP, with and without management present, to discuss the results of their examinations, their evaluations of the Company's internal controls, and the overall quality of the Company's financial reporting.
-The Audit Committee held 4 meetings during fiscal year 2022, and 3 meetings during fiscal year 2023 thus far.
+The Audit Committee discussed with PFK LLP the overall scope and plans for their audit.
+The Audit Committee met with PFK LLP, with and without management present, to discuss the results of their examinations, their evaluations of the Company's internal controls, and the overall quality of the Company's financial reporting.
+The Audit Committee held 4 meetings during fiscal year 2023.

-In reliance on the reviews and discussions referred to above, the Audit Committee recommended to the Board (and the Board has approved) that the audited financial statements be included in the Annual Reports on Form 10-K for the year ended December 31, 2022.
+In reliance on the reviews and discussions referred to above, the Audit Committee recommended to the Board (and the Board has approved) that the audited financial statements be included in the Annual Reports on Form 10-K for the year ended December 31, 2023, which was filed on SEDAR+ and the SEC on March 28, 2024.
+These Annual Reports on Form 10-K included an unmodified opinion in PKF's reports for the Company's year ended December 31, 2023, and an unmodified opinion from Marcum LLP, the Company's predecessor auditor's report for the Company's year ended December 31, 2022.